potentialfudge/metabolize/README.md

-where the explore/exploit weight driving `a` is computed from campaign signals (roughness, uncertainty, stall, dispersion, improvement), and the influence of each signal is Bayesian-shrunk between a principled prior and what the campaign's own data supports — so the method is reliable from the very first batch (cold start = prior) and sharpens as evidence accumulates, without ever training on data outside the current campaign.
+where the explore/exploit weight driving `a` is computed from campaign signals (roughness, uncertainty, stall, dispersion, improvement), and the influence of each signal is Bayesian-shrunk between a principled prior and what the campaign's own data supports, so the method is reliable from the first batch (cold start = prior) and sharpens as evidence accumulates, without ever training on data outside the current campaign.

 It also includes a secondary, read-only anytime-valid e-value stopping